sergiocollado/potpourri/notes_kubernetes.md

-The Kubernetes is an application for deploying containerized applications.
+Kubernetes is an application for deploying containerized applications.
 Kubernetes is a solution for container management and orchestations.
 The apps in them need to communicate over the network.
 Also, needs to be some network mechanism that makes it possible for the containers to find each other.

 Kubernetes handles the deployment, scaling, load balancing, monitoring and logging of containerized applications.

+Some of its features are:
+Automatically schedules containers based on resources Self-healing.
+Replaces and reschedules containers from failed nodes.
+Horizontal scaling: - scales automatically or manually.
+Service discovery
+Load balancing
+Automated rollbacks and rollaoust
+Configuration managements
+Storage orchestration
+BAtch execution.

 How do Kubernetes works?